Part three in our series on Branding during M&A

 Armed with your guidelines and documentation, it’s time to create your ‘tender pack’ so that you can brief the best suppliers.
 Remove any room for interpretation – provide as much information as possible including visualised design concepts, graphic schedules, profile packages and architectural placement plans and elevations.

-You may want to involve your Procurement team and of course require input from the Legal team.
+You may want to involve your procurement team and, of course, require input from the legal team.